C-Sim/we-care-server/queries.md

 #### Mutations for creating a notification

-To be added as part of each action that triggers a notification (for clarity of who is the sender/receiver)
+To be added as part of each action that triggers a notification (for clarity of who is the sender/receiver).
+Two steps:

+- 1: create the notification
+- 2: update the receiver's notifications array

+Notifications are triggered at these stages:

+- check out of appointment > notification to next appointment's patient
+- patient signup > notification to supervisor
+- reallocation of appointment > notifications to each carer

 #### Mutation for updating notification status by notification id